OEF/oef-specifications/oef_spec_draft.rst

 - The file extension is "oef" (*.oef).

 - Oef leaves :
-  An oef leave is any hdf5 folder containing ESD data that must have
+  An oef leave is any hdf5 folder containing ESD data that must have:
   -  an attribute named "oef_data_type" which has is one the string in ("tlp", "hbm", "mm") list.
   -  an attribute named "oef_version" which
      is a string following standard strict python conventions for version numbering "A version number consists of two or three